Patrol981/Dwarf-Engine/README.md

 ## How to use it

-Project itself is a library, so you can reference it in your .csproj
+Project itself is a library, so you can reference it in your .csproj, but beforehand you must compile shaders (you can just use compile.bat)

 NOTE: Keep in mind that this is being under development and things may change often.
 Also some things may be messy (for example you need to copy Mappings,